Direct Compensation Property Damage Insurance in Ontario

 DCPD covers damage to your vehicle in a not-at-fault accident.
 It works in conjunction with your third-party liability, accident benefits, and uninsured driver coverage.

-That’s why your DCPD coverage doesn’t include hit-and-runs.
+That’s why DCPD generally does not apply to hit-and-run accidents.
 This may also apply if you experience a parking lot accident and can’t identify the offender.

 How to File a DCPD Insurance Claim